The UK Wants To Remain In The EU’s Trade Deals During The Transition Phase After Brexit

-The UK would like to ask Brussels to remain in dozens of the European Union’s free trade deals, other preferential trade arrangements and hundreds of international agreements during the two-year transition period after Britain leaves the EU, two officials involved in the Brexit talks have told BuzzFeed News.
+The UK would like to ask Brussels to let it remain in dozens of the European Union’s free trade deals, other preferential trade arrangements, and hundreds of international agreements during the two-year transition period after Britain leaves the EU, two officials involved in the Brexit talks have told BuzzFeed News.

-Trade experts believe the move would represent an important shift towards a more realistic stance compared to earlier iterations of Britain’s negotiating position.
+Trade experts believe the move would represent an important shift towards a more realistic stance compared with earlier iterations of Britain’s negotiating position.

-Liam Fox, the Secretary of State for International Trade, boasted at the Tory party conference in October that the UK would easily replicate the EU's existing free trade agreements before leaving the EU.
+Liam Fox, the secretary of state for international trade, boasted at the Tory party conference in October that the UK would easily replicate the EU's existing free trade agreements before leaving the EU.

-"I hear people saying 'Oh we won't have any [free trade agreements] before we leave.'
-Well believe me we'll have up to 40 ready for one second after midnight in March 2019," Fox told a party fringe event in Manchester.
+"I hear people saying 'Oh, we won't have any [free trade agreements] before we leave.'
+Well, believe me, we'll have up to 40 ready for one second after midnight in March 2019," Fox told a party fringe event in Manchester.

 However, asking Brussels to temporarily retain the UK's place in these agreements during the transition period would be fraught with political and legal obstacles – and, crucially, would in effect require a gesture of goodwill from the EU's remaining 27 member states because, technically, Britain's place in hundreds of international agreements and arrangements ends on Brexit day.